ngobinh74/PX4-user_guide/en/log/flight_review.md

 Often a source of vibration (or combination of multiple sources) cannot be identified from logs alone.

-In this case the vehicle should be inspected.
+In this case, the vehicle should be inspected.
 [Vibration Isolation](../assembly/vibration_isolation.md) explains some basic things you can check (and do) to reduce vibration levels.